kevoreilly/CAPEv2/docs/book/src/introduction/sandboxing.rst

 Therefore it's a good practice to perform both static and dynamic analysis while inspecting a malware, in order to gain a deeper understanding of it.

-Simple as it is, Cuckoo is a tool that allows you to perform sandboxed malware analysis.
+Simple as it is, CAPE is a tool that allows you to perform sandboxed malware analysis.

 .. _`Wikipedia`: http://en.wikipedia.org/wiki/Sandbox_%28computer_security%29